Transportation Benefit Plan

 Enrollment and Changes – You can enroll effective the first of any month by completing an enrollment and change form.
 Pre-tax deductions will be taken from the first paycheck of each month.

 You may change your deduction amount or stop participation the first of any month.
-However, your enrollment and change form must be received by the City of Minneapolis Benefits Office by the 15 th of the month in order for the enrollment to be effective the following month.
+However, your enrollment and change form must be received by the City of Minneapolis Benefits Office by first Friday of the month in order for the enrollment to be effective the following month.

 Your elections will continue from one year to the next - it is not necessary to re-enroll each year to remain in the plan.